 3. Pruning a walnut tree – How to prune

 The pruning of the walnut can be divided into three, depending on the age of the garden and the objective that is sought with pruning.
-These are training pruning, production pruning, corrective pruning and rejuvenetion pruning.
+These are training pruning, production pruning, corrective pruning, rejuvenetion pruning and topping.

 - Training pruning: this pruning is done from the plantation until the sixth to seventh year, and aims to drive the plant and generate a productive structure that is efficient as quickly as possible.